Anti Slavery Day 2018

 7 days of 7 facts awareness campaign highlighting human trafficking as a global epidemic that is happening right on our door steps.

 Our ‘Hope Canvas’ created by the public at Lush Oxford Street.

-We were lucky enough to be nominated by Lush to be a part of their Charity Pot scheme, in which all proceeds* from the charity pot sold at Lush Oxford Street that weekend were donated to our foundation.
+Nominated by Lush to be a part of their Charity Pot scheme, in which all proceeds* from the charity pot sold at Lush Oxford Street that weekend.